Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 The prodromal period is rare.

-Within 1-2 days, patients complain of malaise, general weakness, weakness, chills, headache, pain in muscles and joints, loss of appetite.
+Within 1–2 days, patients complain of malaise, general weakness, weakness, chilling, headache, pain in muscles and joints, and loss of appetite.

-In typical cases, there is an acute onset of the disease with an increase in body temperature to 38–40 ° C and the development of signs of general intoxication.
-Fever often reaches its maximum severity on the 1–2 nd day of illness and lasts 4–7 days, followed by a lytic decrease.
+In typical cases, there is an acute onset of the disease with an increase in body temperature to 38–40 °C and the development of signs of general intoxication.
+Fever often reaches its maximum severity on the 1st–2nd day of illness and lasts 4–7 days, followed by a lytic decline.

-The defeat of the parotid salivary glands is the first and characteristic sign of the disease ...
-There is swelling and soreness in the parotid glands, first on one side, then on the other.
-The process may also involve other salivary glands - submaxillary and sublingual.
-The area of the enlarged gland is painful on palpation, soft-doughy consistency.
-The pain is especially pronounced at some points: in front and behind the earlobe (Filatov's symptom) and in the area of the mastoid process.
+Damage to the parotid salivary glands is the first and characteristic feature illnesses .
+Swelling and pain appear in the area of the parotid glands, first on one side, then on the other.
+Other salivary glands – submaxillary and sublingual – may also be involved in the process.
+The area of the enlarged gland is painful on palpation and has a soft doughy consistency.
+The pain is especially pronounced in some points: in front and behind the earlobe (Filatov's symptom) and in the mastoid area.

-The symptom of Mursa (Murson) is of diagnostic value - hyperemia, an inflammatory reaction of the mucous membrane in the area of the excretory duct of the affected parotid gland.
+Mursu's (Murson) symptom is of diagnostic significance - hyperemia, an inflammatory reaction of the mucous membrane in the area of the excretory duct of the affected parotid gland.
 Hyperemia and swelling of the tonsils are possible.
-The swelling can spread to the neck, the skin becomes tense, shiny, there is no hyperemia.
-Patients are worried about pain when chewing.
-In some cases, reflex trismus occurs, which interferes with talking and eating.
+The swelling may spread to the neck, the skin becomes tense, shiny, and there is no hyperemia.
+Patients are concerned about pain when chewing.
+In some cases, reflex trismus occurs, which prevents talking and eating.
 With unilateral damage to the salivary glands, the patient often tilts his head towards the affected gland.
 The enlargement of the salivary gland progresses rapidly and reaches a maximum within 3 days.
-The swelling lasts 2-3 days and then gradually (within 7-10 days) decreases.
+The swelling lasts 2–3 days and then gradually (over 7–10 days) decreases.
 Against this background, various, often severe, complications can develop.
-There is no unified idea of how to consider lesions of various organs in mumps - as manifestations or complications of the disease.
+There is no single idea on how to consider lesions of various organs with mumps - as manifestations or complications of the disease.
 There is no generally accepted classification of mumps.
 A.P.
 Kazantsev (1988) proposes to distinguish complicated and uncomplicated forms of the disease.
-According to the severity of the course - mild (including erased and atypical), moderate and severe forms.
+According to the severity of the course - mild (including erased and atypical), moderate and severe form.
 The inapparent (asymptomatic) form of the disease is of great importance in the epidemiology of the disease.
 There are residual phenomena of mumps, which include such consequences as deafness, testicular atrophy, infertility, diabetes mellitus, and dysfunction of the central nervous system.

-The form of the severity of the disease is determined on the basis of the severity of the syndrome of intoxication.
-In severe form, along with signs of intoxication, hyperthermia, patients develop nausea, vomiting, diarrhea as a result of damage to the pancreas; enlargement of the liver and spleen is less common.
-The more severe the course of the disease, the more often it is accompanied by various complications.
+The severity of the disease is determined based on the severity of the intoxication syndrome.
+In severe forms, along with signs of intoxication and hyperthermia, patients experience nausea, vomiting, and diarrhea as a consequence of damage to the pancreas; enlargement of the liver and spleen is less typical.
+The more severe the disease, the more often it is accompanied by various complications.

 Complications